AdobeDocs/campaign-web.en/help/v8/campaigns/manage-campaigns.md

 >[!NOTE]
 >
 >The **Deliveries** tab displays all deliveries linked to the campaign.
 However, deliveries created in a workflow cannot be deleted from there.
 To delete a delivery created in the context of a workflow, you must delete the delivery activity from the workflow.
 [Learn more](../msg/gs-messages.md#delivery-delete).

+## Work with campaign templates{#manage-campaign-templates}

+Campaign templates contain pre-configured settings which can be reused for creating new workflows.
+A set of built-in templates is available to help you get started.
+You can create and configure your campaign templates and then create campaigns from these templates.

+A campaign template can store the following information:

+* the campaign's **Properties** and **Schedule** settings
+* workflow templates
+* delivery templates

+To create a campaign template, follow the steps below:

+1. Click the **[!UICONTROL Campaigns]** menu, browse to the **Templates** tab, then click the **[!UICONTROL Create template]** button.
+1. Select the **Template** to use and provide a label for the campaign.
+This allows you to base your new template on a template already created.
+1. If needed, you can change the following **Additional options**: internal name, folder, assignee, description and nature.
+1. Define the **Schedule** of your campaign.
+Learn how to set your campaign schedule in [this section](create-campaigns.md#campaign-schedule)
+1. Click **Create**.
+1. Add workflows and delivery templates to your campaign.